Clearly see and debug your celery cluster in real time!

 clearlycliinstance for the django

-shell_plusand you're good to go.
-It's really nice to have a tool always ready to be used, without importing or creating anything, to actually see what's going on in your tasks, even in production :)
+Clearlyalways ready to be used, without importing or configuring anything, and quickly see what's going on with your tasks, even in production :)

 - any other ideas welcome!

-- 0.7.0: code cleanup, to support only Python 3
+- 0.7.0: code cleanup, supporting only Python 3.5+

 - 0.6.4: last version to support Python 2.7